galexrt/elasticsearch-operator/README.md

 ## Removal

 To remove the operator and Elasticsearch, first delete any third party resources you created in each namespace.
-The operator will automatically shut down and remove Elasticsearch and Alertmanager pods, and associated configmaps.
+The operator will automatically shut down and remove Elasticsearch and ElasticsearchCluster pods and Curator cronjobs, and associated configmaps.

 ```
 for n in $(kubectl get namespaces -o jsonpath={..metadata.name}); do
   kubectl delete --all --namespace=$n elasticsearch
+  kubectl delete --all --namespace=$n curator
+  kubectl delete --all --namespace=$n elasticsearchcluster
 done
 ```